 You can select to cache the value for the session, for the request, or for a time interval varying from 5 seconds to 60 minutes.
-For more information on this option, see Section 3.1.10, "Using the Refresh Data Option," on page 70.
+For more information about this option, see Section 3.1.10, "Using the Refresh Data Option," on page 72.

 Comparison: Specify how you want the values compared.
 All data types are available.
-Select one that matches the value type of your attribute.
+Select one of the following that matches the value type of your attribute: